cocos/cocos-docs/en/extension/extension-workflow.md

   }
 ```

 Here `myPackage` is the panel ID, in single panel extension, this ID is same as package name.
 User can define it by add `panel` field in `package.json`.
-We will introduce it in the next session [Extend Panel](extends-panel.md).
+For additional details, refer to the [Extend Panel](extends-panel.md) documentation.

-After panel opened, we can send or receive IPC via  `Editor.Ipc.sendToPanel`, `Editor.Ipc.sendToMain`.
+After the panel is opened,  one can send or receive IPC via  `Editor.Ipc.sendToPanel`, and `Editor.Ipc.sendToMain`.

 ## Resources and components extensions

 Cocos Creator use the Entity Component in the engine, it allow us extending the script by developing new Component.
 The extension package can used as the media for the components and resources.
-Also, we can define the `runtime-resource` field, it will mapping the path under extension to project path, this will make the extensions join the build pipeline correctly.
+Also, it is possible to define the `runtime-resource` field, it will mapping the path under extension to project path, this will make the extensions join the build pipeline correctly.

 ```json
 // package.json